-- Deliver and keep under review its 10-year affordable housing programme, through the Cambridge Investment Partnership (CIP), using the council's own Sustainable Design Guide, to help increase supply, address losses incurred through the Right to Buy, and meet a broad range of housing needs.
-(Target figures will change over time as new opportunities are identified). - Explore options for working with further development partners through our council house-building programme. - Provide some new council homes at 80% of market rents targeted at local workers, through homes delivered over and above the 40% affordable housing requirement in the Local Plan. - Improve its approach to early planning for the delivery of new council homes, including working with existing tenants and leaseholders to help ensure homes can be effectively managed and service charges can be set at appropriate levels.
+- Deliver and keep under review its 10-year affordable housing programme, through the Cambridge Investment Partnership (CIP), to help increase supply, address losses incurred through the Right to Buy, and meet a broad range of housing needs. - Explore options for working with further development partners through our council house-building programme. - Provide some new council homes at 80% of market rents targeted at local workers, through homes delivered over and above the 40% affordable housing requirement in the Local Plan. - Improve its approach to early planning for the delivery of new council homes, including working with existing tenants and leaseholders to help ensure homes can be effectively managed and service charges can be set at appropriate levels.